cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 The two verified errata on RFC 7049, EID 3764 and EID 3770, concerned two encoding examples in the text that have been corrected ({{bignums}}: "29" -> "49", {{numbers}}: "0b000_11101" -> "0b000_11001").
-Also, RFC 7049 contained an example using the (numeric) value of a simple type 24 (EID 5917), which is not well-formed; this example has been removed.
+Also, RFC 7049 contained an example using the numeric value 24 for a simple value (EID 5917), which is not well-formed; this example has been removed.
 Errata report 5763 pointed to an accident in the wording of the definition of tags; this was resolved during a re-write of {{tags}}.
 Errata report 5434 pointed out that the UBJSON example